LachlanSTT/Landing-Page/README.md

     - first was of the website
     - second was of the colours, fonts, etc. to use

 on later visit.
-Fix blank spacing and buttons and banners not aligned properly
+Fix blank spacing and buttons and banners not aligned properly, footer size issues.

+Potentially also add images, links and personalise website a bit more
+    may come back and add javascript after learning